jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Conditions that are always true or always false, such as if true or elseif 0, **SHOULD NOT** be used.
 MATLAB's Code Analyzer warns about some of these cases.

-**Rationale:** These constructs may cause unreachable code or unintended behavior.
+**Rationale:** These constructs can cause unreachable code or unintended behavior.

 DO:
 ```matlab